mshade/kronic/README.md

 Kronic is in early alpha.
 It may eat your cronjobs, pods, or even your job.

 ## Screenshots

 See CronJobs across namespaces:
 ![Homepage](/.github/kronic-home.png)

-View, suspend, trigger, or delete CrobJobs at a glance:
+View, suspend, trigger, clone, or delete CrobJobs at a glance:
 ![Cronjobs in a Namespace](/.github/kronic-namespace.png)

 Drill down into details to see the status of jobs and pods:
 ![Cronjob Detail view](/.github/kronic-detail.png)

-Get your hands dirty with the raw YAML to edit or duplicate a CronJob:
+Get your hands dirty with the raw YAML to edit a CronJob:
 ![Cronjob Edit view](/.github/kronic-edit.png)

 ## Purpose